-In all cases the connection service at the time of the basic EG system installation shall comply with WA Electrical Requirements (WAER), the WA Service and Installation Requirements (WASIR) (formerly the WA Distribution Connection Manual (WADCM)) and the Distribution Customer Connection Requirements (DCCR).
+In all cases the connection service at the time of the basic EG system installation shall comply with WA Electrical Requirements (WAER), the WA Service and Installation Requirements (WASIR) and the Distribution Customer Connection Requirements (DCCR).

 The User shall not cause their electrical installation to be overloaded in any combination of basic EG system operation.